Junos OS Routing Processes

 Captive portal content delivery process

-Specifies the location to which a subscriber's initial Web browser session is redirected, enabling initial provisioning and service selection for the subscriber.
+Specifies the location to which a subscriber's initial Internet browser session is redirected, enabling initial provisioning and service selection for the subscriber.

 Universal Edge Layer 2 Tunneling Protocol process